mynamerahulkumar/adkProjectUd/README.md

 ## 🌟 Overview

 This repository is a comprehensive learning collection showcasing **Google's Agent Development Kit (ADK)** framework with practical, real-world examples.
-It demonstrates various AI agent patterns including hierarchical agents, parallel processing, loop agents, and Model Context Protocol (MCP) integration.
+It demonstrates various AI agent patterns including hierarchical agents, parallel processing, loop agents, Model Context Protocol (MCP) integration, and **Vertex AI** deployment capabilities.

-Each project is designed to be a **standalone learning module** that you can run, modify, and learn from to build sophisticated AI agent systems.
+Each project is designed to be a **standalone learning module** that you can run, modify, and learn from to build sophisticated AI agent systems, whether running locally or deploying to Google Cloud's Vertex AI platform.

 ---